Hasimasi/ding/Installation-guide-for-Ubuntu-14.04-and-other-versions.md

 To invite your bot to your server replace `<CLIENT ID>` with your bot's client ID in this link:
 `https://discordapp.com/oauth2/authorize?&client_id=<CLIENT ID>&scope=bot&permissions=0`

+**Note:** When creating the Bot User, remember to untick "Require OAuth2 Code Grant".
+This is for multiple scopes, but since you only use one it will break the authorization if you tick it.

 **Example:**
 https://discordapp.com/oauth2/authorize?client_id=17000000000000296&scope=bot&permissions=0